zmeel/cgMSLT-Entfae/README.md

 4	HGKNLNPO_00005	4242.0	6188.0	ATGACAGAAGAAAGAAGTTTAGTAGAACGCGCTAAAGAGTATGATG...
 ```
 ```
-ChatGPT: Now add to the table (as the second column with the name SeqSphere+ ID) the names of the sequences in Enterococcus_faecalis_cgMLST_scheme.ffn.fasta.
+ChatGPT: Now add to the table (as the second column with the name SeqSphere+ ID) the names of the sequences in Enterococcus_faecalis_cgMLST_scheme.fasta
-To find the right sequence use the 60 bases from the table to search in Enterococcus_faecalis_cgMLST_scheme.ffn.fasta.
+To find the right sequence use the 60 bases from the table to search in Enterococcus_faecalis_cgMLST_scheme.fasta.
 ```
 ```
 	ID	SeqSphere+ ID	start	end	sequence